 Transition from tax credits

-There are several sections in the Welfare Reform Act 2012 that are relevant for the transition of claimants from tax credits to Universal Credit.
+There are several sections in the Welfare Reform Act 2012 that were relevant for the transition of claimants from tax credits to Universal Credit.

 Transfer of functions from HMRC to DWP